Jacqueline Nwando Olayiwola: Early life and education

 Olayiwola was born in the United States, while her parents were both immigrants from Nigeria.

-She graduated from Bishop Watterson High School in Columbus, OH in 1994, where she was a multi-sport scholar athlete and a National Achievement Scholar.
+She graduated from Bishop Watterson High School in Columbus, Ohio, in 1994, where she was a multi-sport scholar athlete and a National Achievement Scholar.
 She completed high school as a member of the National Honor Society, track and field team captain, district and regional champion in the 200 meter dash, girls 4x100 meter relay school record holder, and a starting forward on the district championship winning girls varsity soccer team.

 In 1994, Olayiwola pursued her undergraduate degree at Ohio State University, majoring in Human Nutrition within the College of Human Ecology.
 Olayiwola graduated in 1997 with a Bachelors of Science and stayed at OSU for her medical degree within Ohio State College of Medicine.
 She obtained her M.D. in 2001, and then moved to New York City to pursue her Postdoctoral Residency in Family and Community Medicine at Columbia University.
 Her clinical work was conducted at the New York Presbyterian Hospital and she became the Chief Resident in Family Medicine during her time at Columbia.
 Following her Residency in 2004, Olayiwola moved to Boston where she completed her Master's in Public Health with a Concentration in Healthcare Management and Policy as a Commonwealth Fund Harvard University Fellow in Minority Health Policy at Harvard University's School of Public Health and Harvard Medical School.
 During her Masters, Olayiwola also served as an attending physician at Tufts University in Student Health Services.

 In 2023–2024, she completed the Credential of Readiness (CORe) program at Harvard Business School.